MechanicOfTheSequence/nosedocs-new/noseblog.md

         - this is "addictive" behaviour chasing a simulus and sacrificing things to get the stimulus
     - I love performing, but the trap of doing it for others has taught me to really not care so much what others think
       - by not caring what others think, I'm allowed to focus on what is interesting to me, attracting only that stuff
+      - also, not needing to try to conform to others' opinion lightens the mental load
+      - everything that anyone wants is always in the direction of what feels good
+        - even if it temporarily doesn't appear that way in the physical
   - the idea that for men, buttsex is not a natural use of the human body.
     - this however cannot be the case because the prostate is like the male version of a vagina/uterus
       - likewise, the clitoris is the female version of a penis